mjordan/islandora_solution_pack_xml/README.md

 The module allows the use of XSLT stylesheets to render the XML to users in the following ways:

 1. Users may upload a stylesheet when they create an object managed by this solution pack.
 The stylesheet becomes a datastream on the object with the datastream ID 'RENDER_STYLESHEET' and is applied to the XML OBJ file when users view the object.
-So in a sense this module creates its derivatives on demand, not on ingest.
 2. Owners of collections may upload an XSL stylesheet as a datastream on a collection object.
 If this datastream has an ID of 'RENDER_STYLESHEET', it is used for all XML objects that are members of the collection (unless a member object has its own RENDER_STYLESHEET datastream).
 3. If neither of the above is true, the XML file is simply escaped and rendered betweem HTML &lt;pre&gt; tags, or, if a viewer module (like the one included with this solution pack) is enabled and configured, it renders the XML output.